yourealwaysbe/fetch_friends/README.md

 email.
 Takes as a command line argument a program to be run on the discovered contacts.
 E.g. a script to add them to custom address book.

+E.g.  An example use is

+    fetch_friends.rb add_vcard.sh < myemail.eml

-E.g.  an example script add_vcard.sh is provided which takes the arguments
+where the example script add_vcard.sh is provided and takes the arguments

     add_vcard.sh <name> <surname> <email>

 and adds the contact to a vcard file.
-Running fetch_friends.rb on an email (piped through STDIN) will result in
+Running the fetch_friends.rb command will result in

     0: Holly +++ Herndon +++ h.herndon@googlemail.com
     1: Johan +++ Surrballe Wieth +++ weith@iceage.sg